jeffTheItGuy/booksurf-extension-docs/README.md

 ## Getting Started

-1. Use the **Booksurf Manager** to organize your bookmarks
-2. Customize the appearance in **Settings**
+1. Customize the appearance in **Settings**
-3. Switch between Grid and List views
+2. Switch between Grid and List views
-4. Use the search bar to quickly find bookmarks
+3. Use the search bar to quickly find bookmarks

 ---